There must be a better way to do this, surely.

 If you’d like to explore this further, I highly recommend the original works that inspired this article:

-- CGP Grey’s video - The Airplane Boarding Method That’s Too Perfect To Use
+- CGP Grey’s video - The Airplane Boarding Method That’s Too Perfect To Use (This article borrows heavily from CGP Grey’s excellent explanation)

 - Jason Steffen’s original paper - Optimal boarding method for airline passengers